PtrTn/battlerite-sdk/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/PtrTn/battlerite-sdk/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/PtrTn/battlerite-sdk/?branch=master)

 ## Features
-- Retrieve data for random matches
+- Retrieve data for matches (by query)
-- Retrieve data for specific matches
+- Retrieve data for a specific match

-## Todo
+- Retrieve data for players (by query) _(not yet supported by API)_
-- Retrieve data for players
+- Retrieve data for a specific player _(not yet supported by API)_

 ## Requirements
 - Php 7.1 or higher